Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Javascript/Promises.md

 - `Promise` is a class in [[Javascript]] that provides methods to wait for asynchronous code and do stuff after it.
-- We can make an instance that takes a callback holding the *asyncrou*
+- We can make an instance that takes a callback holding the *asynchronous code*, and `resolve` and `reject` callback functions as parameters that
 # Important Methods
 1. `.then(acceptCallback, rejectCallback)`: